tokumochikatozudo-cmd/J-Jancok/README.md

 Configuration precedence is:

-1. built-in safe defaults
+1. Built-in safe defaults
-2. environment variables and legacy `.env` values
+2. Environment variables and legacy `.env` values
-3. user-local `settings.json` for non-secret settings
+3. User-local `settings.json` for non-secret settings
-4. explicit Settings UI saves
+4. Explicit Settings UI saves

 Source mode stores non-secret settings in the current user's local app data.
 Portable mode saves non-secret settings to `config/settings.json` in the extracted portable copy.

 Real `settings.json` files are private user data and must not be committed or shipped in release ZIPs.

 Secrets remain environment-only.
 The Settings UI shows only masked status for API keys, OAuth secrets, tokens, release signing keys, and plugin signing keys.
 Open.Jarvis does not claim encrypted vault storage or cloud sync.

 ### Memory Privacy And Data Control

 Open.Jarvis v0.7.0 builds on the settings system with local memory privacy controls.
 When `privacy.privacy_mode` is enabled or `privacy.memory_enabled` is disabled in non-secret settings, normal note, habit, and detected-preference collection does not add new persistent memory writes.

 Explicit user-directed data controls remain available so existing local memory can be viewed, listed, deleted, cleared, or exported.

 Memory exports are masked JSON snapshots intended for a user-selected private path.
 They mask secret-like assignments and sensitive preference keys, but notes and habits can still be personal data.

 Do not commit exports, `memory.json`, `config/settings.json`, logs, or other private runtime files.

-### Provider System And AI Fallback Control

-Open.Jarvis v0.8.0 routes AI-style command analysis through a local-first provider system.
-The local provider uses deterministic command rules and requires no network or API key.
-Groq remains optional and is isolated behind an explicit provider adapter.

-Cloud fallback is disabled by default.
-Groq is called only when local routing cannot handle a command and non-secret settings explicitly enable cloud fallback, Groq, and the Groq cloud provider.
-A configured `GROQ_API_KEY` alone does not make cloud fallback mandatory.

-Provider prompts use the existing memory privacy gate.
-When `privacy.privacy_mode` is enabled or `privacy.memory_enabled` is disabled, persisted notes, preferences, and habits are not attached to provider prompts.
-If cloud fallback is enabled, command text may be sent to the selected cloud provider; Open.Jarvis does not claim encryption or that cloud providers never receive data.

 | Setting | Purpose | Safe default |
 | --- | --- | --- |